egovle/egoa-sarathi-app/README.md

 This is a NextJS starter in Firebase Studio.

-## Getting Started

-To get started, take a look at `src/app/page.tsx`.

 ## IMPORTANT: Fixing Login on Your Live Website

 If your login works in the local preview but fails on your live URL (the one ending in `.hosted.app`), it means your deployed app is missing its API keys.